KusionStack/rollout/README.md

 ## Quick Start

 See [Getting Started Guide](docs/en/quick_start.md) to walk through creating and then updating the rollout in local kind cluster.

+Please refer to [official website](https://www.kusionstack.io/docs/) for more information.

 ## Contributing